victorliu-sq/PaperWriting/FlashSMP.md

 However, optimizing memory access patterns of women's rank matrix remains challenging.
 The $WomanRank$ matrix is accessed in a non-linear order because the IDs of the men proposing and the women being proposed to are dynamically determined.
 Even with optimized access patterns for the men's preference lists, the randomization of the proposed women's IDs results in non-sequential accesses to the $WomanRank$ matrix.
 When the number of participants (n) is very large, this non-sequential nature of access causes significant memory jumps, disrupting efficient caching and prefetching mechanisms.
 These scattered and unpredictable accesses lead to poor memory usage and slower access times.

+### Workload

-To illustrate the importance of optimizing memory access, we tested the GS algorithm across diverse workloads to measure the impact of memory accesses to the $WomanRank$ matrix and the $Next$ array.
-As shown in Figure 3, the combined time to access the $WomanRank$ matrix to get a man's rank in a woman's preference list and the $Next$ array to get the rank of the next woman to propose to accounts for over 50% of the total execution time in all workloads.
-(The specific details of these workloads will be explained in Section 6; for now, just note this fact.)
+##### To illustrate the importance of optimizing memory access, we tested the GS algorithm across diverse workloads to measure the impact of memory accesses to the $WomanRank$ matrix and the $Next$ array.

+As shown in Figure 3, the most significant portion of the execution time is attributed to accessing the $WomanRank$ matrix to retrieve a man’s rank in a woman’s preference list and the $Next$ array to get the rank of the next woman to propose to.

+On average, these accesses account for over 60% of the total execution time across all workloads.

+(The specific details of these workloads will be explained in Section 6; for now, just note this fact.)”